Skip to Main Content

 There is another class of individuals, however, that might come onto a business’s property.
 This class of individual does not have permission to be on the property (perhaps he or she was banned from a casino or given a notice by a retail store manager not to return to the store); this person is therefore referred to as a “trespasser.”
 If a person is not legally permitted to be on a business’s property but comes on the property and suffers an injury, the business may escape liability because a property owner generally does not owe any duty to a trespasser to identify or correct hazards.

-Contact Ladah Law Firm, PLLC After a Premises Liability Injury
+Contact the Ladah Law Firm After a Premises Liability Injury

 If you or a loved one has been injured while on the property of another, your ability to recover compensation for your injuries can depend on showing what duty – if any – the property owner owed to you.
-Do not leave your case to chance; contact the Nevada premises liability firm of Ladah Law Firm, PLLC right away at 702-252-0055.
+Do not leave your case to chance; contact the Nevada premises liability firm of the Ladah law firm right away at 702-252-0055.